Marge Schott: Cincinnati Reds

-Throughout her career, she gained reputation as one of the worst owners in baseball history, and perhaps sports history.
-She was criticized for not spending the money it would have taken to build the Reds into contenders.
+On the debit side, Schott was criticized for not spending the money it would have taken to build the Reds into contenders.
 This "cheap" attitude was sometimes conveyed in her own statements.
 She would publicly comment on occasion about having to pay players while they were on the disabled list, notably World Series hero José Rijo (who had an elbow injury), about whom she once complained of "paying three million dollars to sit on his butt."
-She also maintained one of the smallest and lowest paid front office staffs in the major leagues; it was said to turn the heat down and lights off to save electricity.
+She also maintained one of the smallest and lowest paid front office staffs in the major leagues.

-In addition, it was revealed Schott was far from happy about the team winning the 1990 World Series.
-She was annoyed the team won the series in a "sweep" (the Reds swept the heavily-favored Oakland Athletics in four games).
-In her opinion the series was over too early; she believed team owners made the most money from a World Series once it reached a Game 5/6/7, thus robbing her of major revenue.
+In addition, it was revealed Schott was far from happy about the team winning the 1990 World Series in a four-game sweep.
+She believed team owners made the most money from a World Series once it reached a Game 5, 6, or 7, thus robbing her of major revenue.
 She fussed and refused to pay for any post-game celebration for the team.
 The players reportedly resorted to celebrating on their own.

-Lou Piniella, the champion manager of the team, left in 1992 after finding her not willing to back him in any way when he was sued by umpire Gary Darling for defamation (he had to get his own lawyer).
+Lou Piniella, the champion manager of the team, left in 1992 partly after Schott refused to back him in any way when he was sued by umpire Gary Darling for defamation (he had to get his own lawyer).

-In fifteen seasons of ownership under Schott the Reds had nine winning seasons.
+In fifteen seasons of ownership under Schott, the Reds compiled a regular season record of 1,300–1,226 (.514) with 2 playoff appearances and a playoff record of 11–6 (.647) for a lifetime record of 1,311–1,232 (.515) under 7 different managers.
+The Reds had nine winning seasons, 1 .500 season, and 4 losing seasons.
+However, they only qualified for the playoffs twice, winning the 1990 World Series and advancing to the National League Championship Series in 1995, which they lost in a 4-game sweep to the Atlanta Braves.
+The Reds also finished the 1999 season tied with the New York Mets for the final Wild Card spot in the National League, but they lost a one-game playoff tiebreaker game to the Mets at Cinergy Field.